AlexandreBRUXELLE/CarFleetManager/README.md

 - [Microsoft Visual Studio Enterprise 2019 Preview](https://visualstudio.microsoft.com/) is an integrated development environment (IDE) from Microsoft.
 It is used to develop computer programs, as well as websites, web apps, web services, and mobile apps.
 - [Blend for Visual Studio Enterprise 2019 Preview](https://visualstudio.microsoft.com/) is a user interface design tool developed and sold by Microsoft for creating graphical interfaces for web and desktop applications that blend the features of these two types of applications.
-- [Microsoft SQL Server 2017 Developer Edition](https://www.microsoft.com/ru-ru/sql-server/sql-server-downloads) is a relational database management system developed by Microsoft.
+- [Microsoft SQL Server 2017 Developer Edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) is a relational database management system developed by Microsoft.
 SQL Server includes the same features as SQL Server Enterprise Edition but is limited by the license to be only used as a development and test system, and not a production server.
 Starting early 2016, Microsoft made this edition free of charge to the public.
-- [Microsoft SQL Server Management Studio 17.9.1 (SSMS)](https://docs.microsoft.com/ru-ru/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) is a software application first launched with Microsoft SQL Server 2005 that is used for configuring, managing, and administering all components within Microsoft SQL Server.
+- [Microsoft SQL Server Management Studio 17.9.1 (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) is a software application first launched with Microsoft SQL Server 2005 that is used for configuring, managing, and administering all components within Microsoft SQL Server.

+**Note!** Don't be afraid, when you see a Visual Studio preview version.
+I'm used the preview version for testing.
+And **you can also use the free Community version of Visual Studio and Blend too.**

 ## License

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Car Fleet Manager used the GNU v3 GPL.
-Look the [LICENSE.txt](https://github.com/JuniorPoligraphist/CarFleetManager/blob/master/LICENSE/LICENSE.txt) file for more details
+Look the [LICENSE.txt](https://github.com/SunlistOG/CarFleetManager/blob/master/LICENSE/LICENSE.txt) file for more details

 ## Version
 The available build version of the application: